 Throwing a birthday party for a dear friend was the perfect excuse to make a dessert that the picky hubby would just ignore.
 He’d devour a chocolate bundt cake, but an apple version would be snubbed unless he was desperate.
 Which translates to no Oreos in the pantry and even then, I’m not sure he’d bite even then.
-He’s a fan of apple pie and apple crisp, but apple breads, cakes, and muffins do not pass muster.
+He’s a fan of apple pie and apple crisp, but apple bread, cakes, and muffins do not pass muster.
 Sigh.